kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 #. move from one estimate to the next, more accurate estimate of $\pi$; and

-#. use one known value of a trigonometric function to estimate the next unknown value in the chain.
+#. use one known value of a trigonometric function to estimate the next unknown value in the chain, _without_ resorting to tables of values, or calculators.

 The trigonometry of [half angles in terms of the full angle]( https://math.libretexts.org/Bookshelves/Algebra/Algebra_and_Trigonometry_1e_(OpenStax)/09:_Trigonometric_Identities_and_Equations/9.03:_Double-Angle_Half-Angle_and_Reduction_Formulas) [@half-angle] helps relate the successive values of $\theta$:^[All angles are in the first quadrant.]
 $$